timotif/intra_42/README.md

 - **`scraper_experiment.ipynb`** - Interactive notebook for HTML exploration

 - **`examples/`** - Template scripts showing how to use the library
-  - `scraper_example.py` - Template for scraping implementation
+  - `scraper_example.py` - Template for custom implementations

 ### Authentication